fairandsmart/right-consent/_docs/01-quick-start-guide.md

 $ docker-compose up
 ```

-When everything is up (check vidéo) you can access component with the following urls :
+When everything is up (check video) you can access the different components with the following urls :

 {% include video id="1SS-QuplSlwof2igaMz9VxXK1LgnW8WnW" provider="google-drive" %}